-- a) verify that: - the design conforms to the requirements of Clause 7; - the thicknesses of the walls and ends on two cylinders (those taken for mechanical testing) meet the requirements of 7.3 to 7.6, the measurements being taken at least at three transverse sections of the cylindrical part and on a longitudinal section of the base and head; - the requirements of Clause 6 are complied with; - the requirements of 7.6, 7.7, 7.8 and 8.5 to 8.9 inclusive are complied with for all cylinders selected for inspection; - the internal and external surfaces of the cylinders are free of any defect which might make them unsafe to use (for examples, see Annex A). - b) supervise the following tests on the cylinders selected: - the tests specified in 10.1.2 a) (hydraulic burst test) on two cylinders, the cylinders bearing representative stamp markings; - the tests specified in 10.1.2 b) (mechanical testing) on two cylinders, the test pieces being identifiable with the batch; - the tests specified in 9.2.3 (base check) on the two cylinders selected for mechanical testing; - the tests specified in 9.2.2 (pressure cycling test) on three cylinders, the cylinders bearing representative stamp markings; - the geometrical requirements for the neck thread are complied with for all cylinders selected for inspection.
+- a) verify that: - the design conforms to the requirements of Clause 7. - the thicknesses of the walls and ends on two cylinders (those taken for mechanical testing) meet the requirements of 7.3 to 7.6, the measurements being taken at least at three transverse sections of the cylindrical part and on a longitudinal section of the base and head;

+- the requirements of Clause 6 are complied with; - the requirements of 7.7, 7.8 and 8.5 to 8.9 inclusive are complied with for all cylinders selected for inspection; - the internal and external surfaces of the cylinders are free of any imperfection which might make them unsafe to use (for examples, see Annex A); - b) supervise the following tests on the cylinders selected: - the tests specified in 10.1.2 a) (hydraulic burst test) on two cylinders, the cylinders bearing representative stamp markings; - the tests specified in 10.1.2 b) (mechanical testing) on two cylinders, the test pieces' being identifiable with the batch.
+Hardness tests shall be carried out on the tensile test pieces to verify the hardness/tensile correlation (see 9.2.2); - a hardness survey, comprising four hardness tests at 90° to each other at each end of the cylindrical wall, on the two cylinders selected for mechanical testing.
+The maximum range of Brinell hardness on each cylinder shall be 25 HB; the manufacturer shall establish the equivalent range to this when an alternative hardness testing method is used; - the tests specified in 9.2.3 (pressure cycling test) on two cylinders, the cylinders bearing representative stamp markings; - the tests specified in 9.2.4 (flawed cylinder burst test) on at least two cylinders of the batch with the highest hardness value (mean of the two measurements); - the tests specified in 9.2.5 (flawed cylinder cycle test) on two cylinders; - the tests specified in 9.2.6 (base check) on the two cylinders selected for mechanical testing. - the geometrical requirements for the neck thread are complied with for all cylinders selected for inspection.